steamship-core/ai-adventure-agent/README.md

 - Asset generation for quests
 - Need to have something that announces the TRANSITION
 - Need to have something that allows the agent to initiate a conversation.
+- Permit the NPC Agent to initiate quest -- it's weird you have to go back to camp

 ## Next week